Lindsey Graham: Reaction to 2020 presidential election results

 On January 6, 2021, Graham, Vice President Mike Pence, and members of the Senate and House were evacuated from the Capitol building after Trump supporters attacked the United States Capitol.
 The joint session of Congress reconvened late into the night and the early morning in the Senate chamber to count and confirm the Electoral College votes.
 Graham spoke, disagreeing with many of his Republican colleagues, who mostly supported Trump's denials of the election's results, saying, "it's a uniquely bad idea to delay this election", and though "I hate it", they could "count me out, enough is enough".
 He finished by saying, "Joe Biden and Kamala Harris are lawfully elected and will become the President and the Vice President of the United States on January the 20th."

 In the resulting second impeachment trial of Donald Trump, Graham voted "not guilty".

 On May 28, 2021, Graham voted against creating the January 6 commission.

 In August 2021, The New York Times reported that Graham called Biden days after the election in an effort to revive their friendship and told Biden he had called for a special counsel investigation of Biden's son Hunter during the campaign only to appease Trump supporters among his constituents.
-A Graham spokesman disputed the Times's account.
+A Graham spokesman disputed the Times account.

 2024 election

 Graham appeared at Trump's first prime-time 2024 campaign rally on January 28, 2023, and told Fox News host Sean Hannity that he would support Trump "because I know what I'm going to get", mostly regarding perceived international threats.
-Graham campaigned and publicly advocated for Trump on news programs like Meet The Press throughout the 2024 election.
+Graham campaigned and publicly advocated for Trump on news programs like Meet the Press throughout the 2024 election.
 He also called on other prominent Republican politicians to campaign for Trump.

 In May 2024, when asked whether he would accept the results of the presidential election, Graham said he would "if there's no massive cheating".

 In July 2024, after President Biden announced he would not seek reelection, Graham said he wished Biden well and that he "appreciate[d] his lifelong service to our nation".

 In September 2024, with growing concern about a tie in the Electoral College, Graham visited Nebraska—one of two states without a winner-take-all vote allocation system.
 He lobbied Governor Jim Pillen to call a special session of the legislature to adopt the winner-take-all system, preventing Kamala Harris from receiving the state's one Electoral College vote typically won by Democrats.
 Trump endorsed the change.
 The move failed when too few state senators agreed to call a special session.

 In October 2024, Graham said Republican voters who supported Harris were supporting "the most radical nominee in history of American politics".
 He argued that the Biden-Harris immigration policy was a larger "danger to this country" than Trump's rhetoric.

 Graham called Trump's 2024 election victory "the biggest comeback in American history".